canonical/serverlab-testflinger/README.rst

 - The agent container entrypoint runs non-blocking operations which push out-of-band logging, and sends health status to the stack MQTT broker and facilitates other operations.
 These

 - An MQTT broker is part of the core stack, which allows for a multitude of opersations, visibility and reporting.
+Every agent communicates with this broker.

+- A Jenkins container is runninig in the enviroment.
+One pipeline per SUT in the lab, which has multi-stage granularity and progress.

 In summary, this enviroment allows for high-availability, automated scaling and thourough reporting.
 Agent status is easily exposed and operations are trivial to perform via interfaces like Portainer.
 As this is a Docker only architecture, interdependancies are eliminated on the infrastructure layer.
 This allows for a consistent and reliable infrastructure.